 The Basic mode of OK Geometry offers several additional possibilities for working out and analysing planar geometric constructions.
-Students who like to study such objects and the teachers that like to explore or produce deductive tasks for their students may benefit from it.
 In the Basic mode of OK Geometry one can:

-- Make new dynamic constructions and edit imported constructions. - Make advanced and implicit constructions, e.g. construct a circle that is tangent to three given circles or determine a point that satisfies a minimisation criterion.

-- Select the properties to be taken into consideration in the analysis of constructions. - Efficiently search among the detected observed facts. - Collect the properties to be used for further elaboration (e.g. in a proof).
+- Make new dynamic constructions and edit imported constructions. - Make advanced and implicit constructions, e.g. construct a circle that is tangent to three given circles or determine a point that satisfies a minimisation criterion. - Select the properties to be taken into consideration in the analysis of constructions. - Efficiently search among the detected observed facts. - Collect the properties to be used for further elaboration (e.g. in a proof).

 There is also a Plus mode of OK Geometry.
-This mode allows observation of very specific properties of planar constructions (e.g. Kimberling centres) and is aimed for the specialists in triangle geometry.
+This mode allows observation of very specific properties of triangles (e.g. Kimberling centres).